Writing Commons is

 - For new content, we give authors the opportunity to choose between traditional copyright and Creative Commons license: CC BY-NC-ND 4.0.
 We moved away from publishing content solely under a Creative Commons license: CC BY-NC-ND 4.0 because

 - we view our encyclopedia as a work in progress.
 We are routinely revising our work to ensure that our content represents our best efforts.
 The problem with the Creative Commons copyright was that it permitted others to republish our work.
 Over time, this led to people publishing work by us that was obsolete.
-Some of our authors were unhappy with the loss of control over their intellectual property.
-They complained to us when they came across earlier drafts of their articles published on third-party websites that no longer represented their thoughts or best efforts.

 - We had two major reasons for adding Courses as an entirely new section.

 - We wanted to give faculty who use Writing Commons examples of how the site could be used for different courses.

 - Politically, we also think of our courses as a form of radical sharing—a means of pushing back against the Balkanization of teacher’s intellectual property.
 We invite teachers to reach a broader audience by sharing their courses and resources, which nowadays are locked behind paywalls

 - We added Writing Studies as an entirely new section of Writing Commons.

 The 3rd edition was published between 2012 and 2019 at http://writingcommons.org.
 The 3rd edition began as a modest, open-access educational resource for students and teachers of college-level writing courses, emerging from two previously published editions of College Writing Online.